South Medford High School: Small School Initiative

 In 2004–2005 school year, the Bill and Melinda Gates Foundation selected South Medford High as part of their Small School Initiative program.
 Over the course of the next three years, the staff of South Medford toured various other high schools across the nation to determine the exact manner in which to implement the program.
 Starting in the 2006–2007 school year, South Medford began the SSI with the "Freshman Academy."
 The following year adding the small schools "BACH" (Bridging the Arts, Communications and Humanities), "CHAMPS" (Community Health and Medical Professions School), and The Discovery School.

 Academics

 In the 2008–09 school year, 81% of the school's seniors received their high school diploma.
 Of 441 students, 355 graduated, 44 dropped out, and 42 stayed in high school.

 In the 2009–10 school year, 78% of South's Seniors received a diploma.
 Of 470 students, 374 graduated, 96 dropped out, and 7 stayed in high school.

+South Medford High School offers 15 Advanced Placement (AP) courses and opportunities for college credit through Rogue Community College and Southern Oregon University.

+Athletics

+The South Medford Panthers participate in Oregon's 6A Southwest Conference.